The average price of an underlying asset

 Mark Price / Mark-to-Market / MTM

-Mark Price is weighted from the index price; its main purposes are:
+Mark Price is a relatively fair price weighted by multiple prices; its main purposes are:

 The current price of a specific asset that can be traded immediately

-The reference value of the underlying asset corresponds to the position you currently hold
+The reference value of the underlying assets corresponds to the position you currently hold

 * Notional Value = current Mark Price x Position Size x Contract Size